|Schedule your inspection today!

 Interior and exterior paints can last for 15 years or longer, although home owners tend to repaint more often.

-shingles, 25 years; and wood shakes, 30 years.
-However, the life of a roof depends on local weather conditions,
+25 years; and wood shakes, 30 years.
+However, the life of a roof depends on local weather conditions, proper building and

 Siding and Accessories